What Are Your Rights After An Allergic Reaction At A Restaurant?

 Food businesses have to take reasonable steps to ensure their food and drink does not trigger an allergic reaction in certain people.
 If it happens, it could be determined that the food provider acted negligently.
 This can happen whether the food was purchased in person or through a delivery service.

 In this guide, we cover what rights you have regarding food safety.
 We also look at the steps you should follow if you wish to claim for a food allergy reaction you suffered.
-If you’ve recently suffered an allergic reaction to something you’ve bought, you should look at whether you can put in a compensation claim.
+If you’ve recently suffered an allergic reaction to something you’ve bought, you should look at whether you can put in a successful compensation claim with a personal injury solicitor.

 Get In Touch With Our Team